lursight/runem/CONTRIBUTING.md

 ## Install the project in develop mode

-Run `make install` to install the project in develop mode.
+Run `make install` to bootstrap install the project in develop mode.

 ## Run the tests to ensure everything is working

-Run `make test` to run the tests.
+Run `runem` to run the tests for the first time.

 ## Create a new branch to work on your contribution

-Run `git checkout -b my_contribution`
+Run `git checkout -b chore/my_contribution`

 ## Make your changes

 Edit the files using your preferred editor. (we recommend VIM or VSCode)

-## Format the code

-Run `make fmt` to format the code.

-## Run the linter

-Run `make lint` to run the linter.

-## Test your changes
+## Test, lint and format your changes

-Run `make test` to run the tests.
+Run `runem` to run all checks at light-speed 🚀.

-Ensure code coverage report shows `100%` coverage, add tests to your PR.

 ## Build the docs locally